CAEP National Grand Rounds

 Overall learning objectives:

-1. Consider strategies to ensure career longevity.
+1. Propose strategies to ensure career longevity.
+(Scholar, Professional)

 2. Apply up-to-date evidence to inform clinical decisions.
+(Medical Expert, Scholar)

 Not a member?
 Join here.